Updated 22 September 2020 * subject to change

 Te Manawa and the New Zealand Rugby Museum are open.

-Te Manawa and the New Zealand Rugby Museum are open under Covid-19 Alert Level Two.
+Te Manawa and the New Zealand Rugby Museum are open under Covid-19 Alert Level One.

 Keeping each other safe

 The well-being of our staff and guests is of the utmost importance to us.
 On the morning of your visit if you, or any member of a group that you are visiting with, are showing any symptoms that may be caused by Covid-19, please postpone your visit and contact Healthline.

 - If you have cold or flu-like symptoms get tested

 - Wash your hands, Wash your hands, Wash your hands